rhit-lahmanjh/Sky_Guardian/README.md

 <summary>Networking</summary>

 <br>
+There are different types of swarm capabilities.
+One capability is where each drone has a unique "brain" and makes decisions on its own.
+The other type of swarm which we are trying to accomplish is centeralized control.
+Where, computation is occuring on a lower level device that is then sent to two or more objects to follow through.

 Goal is operating 2 drones simultaneously through a central computer, primarily through connecting to the drones through a router.
 This is seen in figure 1.
 The computation and analysis would occur on the cimputer and the commands would be sent through the router to the drones.

 <img src = "Networking\Diagram for Drone Connectivity.jpg">